Leejames2305/Leejames2305/README.md

 # About Me
-Hi there, I'm Lee. <br>I actually have nothing to write beyond that, so I hope you enjoy your stay here.
+Hi there! <br>I'm highly passioned in Robotics and ML, which makes me skilled in building Electronics & Programming.
+Hope you enjoy your stay here :)

 ## I used these: